OSC Clusters Overview¶

 - Reducing the number of GPUs or nodes

-- Shortening the walltime (shorter jobs fit into gaps more easily)
+- Shortening the walltime (shorter jobs fit into backfill gaps more easily due to SLURM backfill scheduling)

 Next Steps¶